Transcript Text Handling

 * Decide what string to insert at the current cursor.

-* `text` is the entire field value; `cursor` is insertion index.
+* `text` is the entire field value, `cursor` is the insertion index,

 */